Isaac Boehmer: Club career

 In August 2020, Boehmer signed a homegrown player contract with Vancouver Whitecaps FC of Major League Soccer.
 In September 2021, he was loaned to Pacific FC of the Canadian Premier League.
 He made his professional debut for Pacific on October 30, 2021 against York United.
 After the 2021 season, his option for 2022 was declined, but he was invited to the club's pre-season ahead of the 2022 season.
 In February 2022, he signed an extension with the Whitecaps for the 2022 season, with club options through the 2025 season.
 He made his MLS debut on July 13, 2022 against FC Cincinnati, coming on as a half-time substitute following an injury to starting keeper Cody Cropper, and did not concede a goal He made his first start, four days late, on July 17, in a 1-1 draw with the Portland Timbers, only conceding a goal on a penalty kick and earned MLS Team of the Week honours for his performance.
 He has also spent some time playing with the second team, Whitecaps FC 2, in MLS Next Pro.

 Boehmer started for the Vancouver Whitecaps against Toronto FC in the 2024 Canadian Championship final, where he saved two penalty kicks, one in the first half from Federico Bernardeschi, and one during the penalty shootout from Kosi Thompson.
 Vancouver won the penalty shootout, and Boehmer received both the Best Young Canadian Player award, and the George Gross Memorial Trophy.

 International career

-Born in Canada, Boehmer is of German descent and hold dual citizenship.
+Born in Canada, Boehmer is of German descent and has dual citizenship.
 In February 2016, he was invited to an identification camp for the Canada U15 team, but was unable to attend as he was at a training stint in Germany with the Schalke 04 youth academy.